prabhatnagarajan/table-rl/README.md

 ```

 ## How the library works
-Reward functions, value functions, transition functions are all `numpy` arrays and matrices.
+Reward functions, value functions, transition functions, policies, and start-state distributions are all `numpy` arrays and matrices.
 We follow the conventions from Sutton and Barto's [RL Book](http://incompleteideas.net/book/RLbook2020.pdf).

 We focus only on online algorithms that interact with and get experience from the environment in a purely online way.

 ## Contributing

 Use `pytest` on the test directories.